cksystemsteaching/selfie/README.md

 sd   t0,-16(gp) // store t0 at gp-16
 ```

 We assume that the value of `x` is stored at `gp-16` in memory.
 If that code is executed by two threads but each thread executes all four instructions without being preempted, the value of `x` is indeed `2` when both threads are done.
 However, if the first thread that runs gets preempted by the other thread after executing the `ld` instruction but before executing the `sd` instruction, the other thread also loads the initial value of `x` from shared memory into its unshared register `t0`, ignoring the value eventually incremented by the first thread.
 Thus, in this case, the value of `x` is `1` when both threads are done.
-We say that the above code creates the *conditions* for a *race* of threads where the outcome depends on the relative execution speed of the involved threads.
+We say that the above code is a critical section that creates the *conditions* for a *race* of threads where the outcome depends on the relative execution speed of the involved threads.

 > Non-determinim in program semantics

 The result of race conditions in shared memory is *non-determinism* in program semantics in the sense that, when running the same code repeatedly, the code may compute different output for the same input.
 Non-determinim in program semantics is generally considered a problem that makes establishing program correctness even harder.
 For example, software bugs may be very difficult to reproduce in the presence of race conditions. *Multi-threaded programming* is therefore considered hard as well.
-There is an alternative programming model dual to multi-threaded programming called *event-driven programming* that is popular in graphical user interfaces.
+There is an alternative programming model dual to multi-threaded programming called *event-driven programming* that is popular in graphical user interfaces, for example.
 However, the complexity of establishing correctness remains the same, and no better models are known.

 > Atomicity

 The root cause of race conditions in shared memory is that values are copied from shared memory to unshared registers and back involving multiple instructions where preemption can happen between any two instructions.
-In particular, if values in shared memory could be read, modified, and written *atomically* without preemption, there would be no race and no non-determinism.
+In particular, if values in shared memory could be read, modified, and written *atomically* without preemption by special instructions, there would be no race and no non-determinism.
+You might say that locks, as introduced earlier for avoiding race conditions with I/O, could solve the problem, and they do, but only at considerable cost in performance.
+Locks establish atomicity through mutual exclusion.
+However, locking and unlocking is slow, in absolute terms but also relative to the execution time of short critical sections, and even worse, only the process or thread holding the locks necessary for achieving something can actually make progress while all others are subject to potential deadlock.

+> Atomic instructions

+RISC-V, like many other architectures, features *atomic instructions* that enable fine-grained *lock-free* code, especially in short critical sections, as an alternative to coarse-grained locking, which still has its place with long critical sections.
+Interestingly, however, atomic instructions are needed to implement even locks on parallel multi-processor and multi-core hardware, regardless of performance.
+The simplest atomic instruction for implementing locks is called *test-and-set* (TS) which saves or tests the value of a bit in shared memory for eventually returning that value after setting the value of the bit to 1, all in one atomic operation.
+Only one TS instruction, out of possibly many executing in parallel, may return 0, indicating that it successfully flipped the bit from 0 to 1 while all others failed and returned 1.

+> Load-reserve and store-conditional

 ...

-> Atomic instructions

 `lr.d rd,(rs1)`: `rd = memory[rs1]; reserve (rs1); pc = pc + 4`